 A good example of a cameraman getting put in harm’s way actually took place this past summer during the Eneco Tour.
 During stage seven, Eugenio Alafaci crashed into Karsten Kroon, which resulted in a cameraman getting knocked over.

 The other thing you need to consider about including cameramen in a race is that they pose a threat to participants too.
 Many can get too aggressive with their approach.
 Either way, as with the Eneco Tour example, their participation often puts the racers at risk.
 Those cyclists, for example, had bones broken due, in part, because of the cameraman they ran into.

 Drones can cover more ground than cameramen ever could without having to put any one in a position where they can get hurt or injured worse.
-The technology has been advancing rapidly in this area and some of the best dones are capable of pretty exciting things like those here.
+The technology has been advancing rapidly in this area and some of the best dones are capable of pretty exciting things.

 Unfortunately, when it comes to races, crashes and other accidents are all but inevitable.
 Nonetheless, it makes sense to keep working toward making these events as unlikely as possible in the future.
 One way to do this is by reviewing what happened to cause the incident.

 With a drone, you can follow each participant and/or the entire group as it moves through the course you can now get a better understanding for how an accident happened if one should.
 By doing this, parties can be held accountable, rules can be changed, courses can be altered, etc. in order to ensure things are safer in the future.

 For all these reasons and more, racing should be the next market to benefit from drone technology.